daanvdl/M4099LL-B/readme.md

 # Apple External Video Connector M4099LL/B

-This is a tested and working board recreation of the Apple External Video Connector M4099LL/B.
+This is a tested and working board recreation of the Apple External Video Connector M4099LL/B. The board is also known as '820-0656-A'.
 This is the connector board enables many older all-in-one Macintosh computers to provide video output.
 This board is for video mirroring, it does not render independent output.

 ![](images/side.jpg)